Where is the Best Road Cycling in Europe? Come to South Spain

 Sierra Nevada means “snowy mountain”, and the first expected snowfall comes in time for Halloween and turns the mountain into a winter wonderland under cobalt blue skies.
 On a clear day you can even see Africa from the top.
 Considered a national park since 1998 (there is only one other in Andalucía) due to its diversity of plant, bird and animal life, it is so easily accessible from Granada that it is amazing to think that only moments ago you were stuck in a city as you head up towards heaven.

-The Only Way Is Up – the Climb of the Pros
+The Only Way Is Up – Climb like a Pro

 One of the most interesting, but tough, cycling routes to the summit (there are a few) is to follow a stretch of roads east out of Granada towards Monachil, and just head up towards the “Hors Category”, or “Especial” in Spanish, climb that literally takes you to touch the sky.
 Year after year the La Vuelta race organizers have made the route super difficult that it is almost inhumane!
 So to really enjoy the suffering the Pro riders have on this granddaddy of Spain, cycle up the Sierra Nevada via the steep Monachil slopes.
 The total distance of the climb to the top is 30km but it can really be classed as 2 climbs – Monachil to Alto de Purche and then to the Alto Hoya de la Mora.
 Then of course, if weather and time permits, continue onto Pico del Veleta for another 10km of climbing!